eleazarmercader/musyker/README.md

 ## Details

-Elegant Music Application made with the following:
+Elegant Music Player Application made with the following:

 > - **React.js** - one of most powerful front end frameworks
 > - **Redux** - a predictable state container for JS Apps